 where $V$ is a white Gaussian noise with zero mean and variance $N_0$.

-Assume that the input distribution of user $k$, for all $k$, is Gaussian with zero mean and variance $P_k$, irrespective of the rate parameter.
-Assume the receiver wants to recover messages of all users.
+Assume that the input distribution of user $k$ is Gaussian with zero mean and variance $P_k$, irrespective of the rate parameter.
+Assume that the receiver wants to recover messages of all users.
 According to Theorem \ref{Theorem1}, the following rate region is asymptotically achievable

 Note that the achievable rate region $\mbox{\boldmath $R$}$ is identical to the Shannon channel capacity region \cite{ref Cover05}.